The Account page lets you configure some of your Looker user account settings. To access this page, select the Profile menu and then select Account.

 Configuring OAuth connection credentials

-Click Log In to enter your OAuth credentials through an OAuth interface.
-If you have already logged in, your connections will show other options:
+Select Log In to enter your OAuth credentials through an OAuth interface.
+If you have already logged in, Looker instead displays the options Reauthorize and Log Out.

-Click Reauthorize to open the OAuth login page, or click Log Out to log your Looker user account out of the OAuth session.
+Select Reauthorize to open the OAuth login page, or select Log Out to log your Looker user account out of the OAuth session.

 See the Snowflake documentation page for more information on using OAuth for Snowflake connections.
 See the Google BigQuery documentation page for more information on using OAuth for BigQuery connections.